Premarital Agreements: Cohabiting & Unmarried Couples

 Why get a cohabitation agreement?

 A cohabitation agreement can dictate several things regarding an unmarried couple’s finances, as well as other things.
 For example, it can state which partner owns which assets, which partner pays certain bills, and what will happen to the couple’s shared assets if they separate.
 Although you may have personal assets which you share as part of an unmarried couple, a cohabitation agreement allows you to clearly record that the items are yours if you do go your separate ways.
 Cohabitation agreements can also, for example, allow unmarried couples to share more of their finances with each other after a separation – more than the law requires for unmarried couples.
 For example, if the unmarried couple has children, the unmarried couple’s cohabitation agreement allows one partner to provide the other with financial support (in addition to standard child maintenance payments) if the relationship breaks down in the future.
-A cohabitation agreement allows unmarried couples to have an agreement in place which protects them in certain ways without requiring the full commitment of a marriage.
+A cohabitation agreement allows unmarried couples to have an agreement in place which protects them in certain ways without requiring the full commitment of marriage.

 The difficulty of discussing a cohabitation agreement